sytskewijnsma/sytskewijnsma.github.io/index.md

 - ESSEC Seminar Series, 2025
 - INSEAD (upcoming), 2026

+**A Spatial Procurement Game for Cattle Supply Chains: Enforcement, Competition, and Illegality** With Andre Calmon and the Global Land Use and Environment (GLUE) Lab.

 **Rural smallholders, income portfolios, and spillovers: Broadening the view for poverty alleviation strategies.**
 With Paul Kattuman
 - [_MSOM Conference_](https://whova.com/portal/webapp/masom_202106/Agenda/1681660) 2021, Virtual